This event is SOLD OUT.

 in partnership with The Urban Grape

 Join us for the Athenæum’s 2nd annual music showcase!
 A lively night that is likely to sell out, this event will feature three sets of music by some of Boston’s most exciting up and coming young artists!
-In short order, we'll hear the harmonies of a fantastic folk duo, be transported to warmer climes with a classically trained cuatro player, and be graced with the soaring notes of opera arias.
+In short order, we'll hear the harmonies of a fantastic folk duo, be transported to warmer climes with a classically trained cuatro player, and then get mellow with jazz melodies from a pianist who fuses the traditional with the contemporary.
 Each performance will be expertly paired with wine from the one and only Urban Grape.
 And, of course, delectable nibbles will be available throughout the evening's festivities.
 Come celebrate and support Boston talent while sipping away on sumptuous pours from one of Boston's most beloved independent wine stores.

 Sweet Petunia, composed of Mairead Guy and Madison Simpson, is a harmony-driven, lyrically complex Folk-Americana band from Boston, Massachusetts.
 They play music packed with political ideology and themes of self love, urging everyone around them, regardless of race, sexuality, ability, or gender identity, that they deserve happiness and empowerment.
 Established in the summer of 2017, they have gone on to perform up and down the Eastern seaboard, mesmerizing crowds with their ability to silence a room at the turn of a voice and a word.
 Their self-titled debut EP was released in December of 2018, and is available to stream on all services.